-Entitlement to the deferred instalment shall be contingent on such subsequent assessment of risks and on the person still being employed at the time of payment of the deferred instalment.
-Exceptions to the above may only be validly authorised in respect of the executive directors (Chairman & CEO, deputy CEOs) by OTP Bank's Board of Directors, and, in the case of exceptional performance, in respect of managers employed at the Bank and managers of the subsidiaries, exceptions are permitted based on a decision of the Chairman & CEO of OTP Bank Plc.
+Entitlement to deferred amounts is linked to the subsequent assessment of risks and effective employment at the time of paying out the deferred amount.
+Any valid deviations from the above may only be authorised in respect of managing directors (CEO, deputy CEOs) by the Supervisory Board of OTP Bank Plc.
+In the case of exceptional performance, deviations may be permitted in respect of bank employees in management positions and heads of the subsidiaries, on the basis of a decision made by the Chairman & CEO of OTP Bank Plc.

-- 50% of the first (non-deferred) share award granted at a discounted price shall be withheld for a period of 1 year (i.e. the entitlement will be granted, but the share award may actually be drawn in the period between 1 June and 31 December of the year following the year in which the award was granted). - The Board of Directors of OTP Bank Plc. shall be entitled to specify the period within which preferentially priced share awards may be claimed, within a maximum 2-year time-span; the specified period may be extended once, with the proviso that the total length of the draw-down period may not exceed 2 years.
+- 50% of the first (non-deferred) share allowance granted at a discounted price shall be retained for a period of 1 year (entitlement will be awarded, but the compensation may actually be drawn in the draw-down period that follows the year in which the compensation was awarded). - The Supervisory Board of OTP Bank Plc. is authorised to set the period for exercising the preferential share option at a maximum of two years, and to extend the specified period on one occasion by a maximum of two years, with the proviso that the entire draw-down period may not exceed two years.